 This is one of my favourite meals to make as it’s so easy and takes so little time.
 You can make it with whatever you have on hand, so if you have other vegetables, throw them in.
 It seems like recipes like this always taste best when you don’t measure your ingredients.
 I’m so used to throwing this together and getting such great results.
 It was actually tricky to figure out what measurements to recommend as the measuring spoons often produce too much or too little.
 The amounts listed below gave me perfect results, although I would encourage you not to fuss over the precise amount, as this recipe is all about ease.
 Throw precision out the window and eyeball what you add, or adjust it to taste.
 This is one of those raid your pantry and fridge recipes almost anything would taste good in.

-- Half a 454 box of pasta (I recommend Penne Rigate and gluten-free if you need it)
+- half a 454 g box of pasta (penne is best and gluten-free if you need it)

 - 1 jalapeno

 - 1 tablespoon olive oil (keep the bottle on hand, you may need a little extra)

 - 1/4 teaspoon salt (not including the salt to cook the pasta)

 - 2 dashes of paprika